nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 1. Componentization

-   SDK data is recorded and used in a "component" way instead of fragment lines.
+   SDK data is recorded and used in a `component` way instead of fragment lines.
 There are several component types each of which in data record is a data section.
 Please refer [Data Section](#data-section) chapter for details.

    In this way software is highly modularized thus greatly improve the integration.
 2. Decoupling.